Top 10 Places to Visit in Cusco Peru

 • Templo de San Blas

-Located right at the heart of the San Blas neighborhood lies one of the most impressive colonial-Inca structures of the Historical Center of Cusco.
-The San Blas Temple is certainly one of those hybrid constructions composed of a pre-Columbian foundation and a colonial-andean architecture.
+Located right at the heart of the San Blas neighborhood lies one of the most impressive colonial-in-ca structures of the Historical Center of Cusco.
+The San Blas Temple is certainly one of those hybrid constructions composed of a pre-Columbian foundation and a colonial-Andean architecture.

-Address: San Blas, Cusco.
+Address: San Blas Plaza, Cusco.

 • Museo Hilario Mendívil y Familia